Ssherlock93/Devcoon_FinalProject/README.md

 (actual read me started above and out notes are below)

-- PROBLEM DOMAIN
-=> Who is this for, how should they expect to interact with it?
-- As a user, I want to answer questions to help me better retain the information taught to me in the Code Fellows 201 bootcamp
-- As a user, I want to become a kick ass developer
-- As a user, I want to have the chance to choose the correct answer but if I guess wrong I want to have the correct answer pop up
-- As a user, I wanty to see my high scores

-=> What do we expect from this project, as developers?
-- I want to take the users name and display it on the front page of the game
-- I want to loop through a series of questions and compare the users selected choice to the actual answer
-- Using local storage, I want to store the correct number of answers from the user
-- I want to display the results of the quiz on the results page
-- I want to create an about us page to highlight the devs that worked on this
-- I have some stretch goals, such as: randomizing the order in which the answers appear each time the user goes through

 => handling for a single question/answer
 -MVP with just one user, worry about other users later